firozkhan18/SpringBoot/microservices/README.md

 - [08 - How to Build Slack Bot?](../lessons/076)
 - [09 - AWS Lambda Secrets Manager Example](../lessons/077)
 - [10 - How to Secure Nginx with Lets Encrypt on Ubuntu 20.04 with Certbot?](../lessons/078)

+## How to run the application using Docker

+1. Run `mvn clean package -DskipTests` to build the applications and create the docker image locally.
+2. Run `docker-compose up -d` to start the applications.

+## How to run the application without Docker

+1. Run `mvn clean verify -DskipTests` by going inside each folder to build the applications.
+2. After that run `mvn spring-boot:run` by going inside each folder to start the applications.